SpecFlowOSS/SpecFlow/docs/Execution/Executing-Specific-Scenarios.md

 ## Examples

-All the examples here are with using `Category`, but if you are using `MsTest` then you should use `TestCategory` instead.
+All the examples here are using `Category`, but if you are using `MsTest` or `SpecFlow+ Runner` then you should use `TestCategory` instead.

 ### How to use the filters

-[//]: # "example feature file with tag on scenario -> single tag"

-There are 2 scenarios where one of them has a tag: `@done`, other one does not have a tag.
+Below are 2 scenarios where one of them has a tag: `@done`, and the other one does not have a tag.

 ```gherkin
 Feature: Breakfast